 Up next, Part 2 of this series covers the new capabilities required to execute your digital strategy.

 Meredith Whalen is Senior Vice President for IDC’s IT Executive Program and Industry, Software and Services Research & CIO Executive Council.
-Visit idc.com/itexecutive for additional resources and more on what IDC’s IT Executive Program can do you for you.
+Visit idc.com/itexecutive for additional resources and more on what IDC’s IT Executive Program can do for you.